yzx9/vitepress-theme-celesta/demo/index.md

 ---
-home: true
+layout: home
 ---
-This is demo home page
+WIP: This is demo home page